Super grid

 A super grid or supergrid is a wide-area transmission network, generally trans-continental or multinational, that is intended to make possible the trade of high volumes of electricity across great distances.
 It is sometimes also referred to as a "mega grid".
 Super grids typically are proposed to use high-voltage direct current (HVDC) to transmit electricity long distances.
-The latest generation of HVDC power lines can transmit energy with losses of only 1.6% per 1,000 km.
+The latest generation of HVDC power lines can transmit energy with losses of only 1.6% per 1,000 km (621.4 miles).

 Super grids could support a global energy transition by smoothing local fluctuations of wind energy and solar energy.
 In this context they are considered as a key technology to mitigate global warming.